AlexanderDesmond/UsersHierarchy/README.md

 Input for the program is stored in two variables in data.js, _roles_ and _users_.
 To swap the input data, just change those two variables.

-When you change the input data, remember to change the _expectedOutput_ variable for the tests in index.test.js, otherwise Jest will be comparing for the old input data and the tests will fail.
-You may also need to update the parameter in the _getSubordinates()_ call in the tests if the user ids have changed, or you wish to test for new user ids.
+When you change the input data, remember to update the _expectedOutput_ variables for the tests in index.test.js; otherwise, Jest will be comparing for the old input data and the tests will fail.

+You may also need to update the parameter in the _getSubordinates()_ calls in the tests if the user ids have changed, or you wish to test for new user ids.

 ## Instructions